vengaer/amdgpu-fand/README.md

 Using the control interface's get command to get e.g. temperature and fan speed has two significant advantages as opposed to finding them in sysfs manually.
 Firstly, the values gotten from the sysfs tachometer interface are not guaranteed to be correct (as observed by both myself and [others](https://www.reddit.com/r/Amd/comments/9b0nmy/linuxamdgpu_rx_580_fan_always_on_windows_usually/e4zqah0/?utm_source=share&utm_medium=web2x)).
 This is handled internally by `amdgpu-fand`, meaning that `amdgpu-fanctl get speed` will always return the correct value.

-Secondly, and perhaps more important, the sysfs interface seems to handle multiple processes interfacing with it poorly (I have yet to find a conclusive reason as to why, but suspect it is tied to concurrent access).
+Secondly, and perhaps more important, the sysfs interface seems to handle multiple processes interfacing with it poorly (I have yet to find a conclusive reason as to why but it is seemingly tied to concurrent access).
 This may manifest itself as the processes being unable to open the files, which will essentially lock the threads running them.
 Using `amdgpu-fanctl`, all accesses to the relevant files is sequentialized, avoiding the issues.
 Alternatively, `amdgpu-fand` places exclusive advisory locks on the sysfs files it opens, meaning that `flock` should be another option if wanting to interface with sysfs directly.

 #### The Set Command